 Following the acquisition of CollabRx, sales and marketing expenses consist primarily of salaries.
-The increase in sales and marketing expense of \$59 for the three months ended June 30, 2013, compared to \$0 for the same period in 2012 resulted from the CollabRx acquisition.
-The Company had no expenses associated with sales and marketing for the three months ended June 30, 2012 due to the exit from our core historical DRIE operations.
+The change in sales and marketing expense of \$(74) and \$11 for the three and nine months ended December 31, 2013, respectively, compared to the same periods in 2012 resulted from the CollabRx acquisition.
+These increases were offset by the reclassification of \$12 of marketing expenses related to the current period's cost of revenue.
+The Company had no expenses associated with sales and marketing for the first quarter of the prior fiscal year due to the exit from our core historical DRIE operations.
+Sales and Marketing expenses for the nine months ended December 31, 2012 began with the date of the CollabRx acquisition, July 12, 2012.